• Skip to content

 The first step in learning to drive is getting a learner permit or licence.
 For this, your child needs to be 16 years old – except in the ACT, where it’s 15 years and 9 months.

-In some states or territories, you just fill in a learner licence application form.
+In some states or territories, your child will just need to fill in a learner licence application form.
 In others, your child must also pass a written or computer-based test on road rules or complete a pre-learner licence training course.
 Some states also have an eyesight test.

 Restrictions on learner permits also differ across states and territories – for example, the maximum speed and blood alcohol level.